lua-rocks/core-deprecated/lib/object/readme.md

 ### extend `(function)`

-Creates a new class by inheritance
+Creates a new class by inheritance.

 Arguments: